In most bands, the best metronome for drummers is always almost invisible. You will only see the lead guitarist or solo taking the full stage.

 - Not suitable for large performance use.

-This timekeeper is referred to by many as the “Cadillac” metronomes.
-It is among the most popular metronomes you will find on the market.
+This timekeeper is referred to by many as the “Cadillac” drummers metronome.
+It is among the most popular ones you will find on the market.

 The metronome is simple, highly portable, and carries everything you will ever need to keep your tempo and do more.